LkeMitchll/interroban.gg/src/post/how-i-bookmark.md

 all the saved content with handy indicators for unpublished bookmarks.
 From here I can tap a keyboard shortcut to publish or delete the drafts as needed.

-{% set image_ID = "bbd8ab6f-07c8-485b-9d12-d54cea291aa6" %}
+{% assign image_ID = "bbd8ab6f-07c8-485b-9d12-d54cea291aa6" %}
-{% set image_alt = "My custom Raycast extension that I use to managea draft bookmarks." %}
+{% assign image_alt = "My custom Raycast extension that I use to managea draft bookmarks." %}
-{% include "components/image.njk" %}
+{% include "components/image.liquid" %}

 Once published the new bookmarks will appear on the bookmarks page the next day – I publish my website every morning, automatically.